LunarG/VulkanTools/layersvt/device_simulation.md

 # Run a Vulkan application through the DevSim layer.
 vkjson_info
-# The simulated device's configuration will be written to an output file.
+# That app writes the simulated device's configuration to an output file.
 ```
 See also:
 * ${VulkanTools}/tests/devsim_layer_test.sh - a test runner script.